asif-a-khan/todos_web_api/README.md

 If I can do this well, perhaps other aspiring rust devs could use this as a template to learn how to build API's using Rust.

-#Stack & external crates used tbh... you can just check this stuff out in the cargo.toml file but I'm bored at work.
+# Stack & crates used
+Tbh... you can just check this stuff out in the cargo.toml file but I'm bored at work.

 - Rust (Tokio async runtime, Tls is Rustls).
   - tokio 1.38.0
   - serde 1.0.204